mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 substitutions per site as previously defined.
 The subsequent timed trees were used as input for a Bayesian hierarchical model.

-In short, ML phylogenetic trees were made for each subset alignments:
+In short, ML phylogenetic trees were made from each subset alignments:

 `iqtree -s snippy.fasta -B 1000 -T 60`